 - You must have or open a CHET account to be eligible.

-- Once you open your account and enroll in CHET Baby Scholars, CHET will automatically deposit $100 into your account.
+- Once you open your account, CHET will automatically deposit $100 into your account.

 - If the account is opened with $150 (or more), the full $250 match will be triggered.
 If you open your account with less than $150, your account will be reviewed on a quarterly basis.
 Once an additional $150 in contributions is received into the account and before the child turns 4, an additional $150 match will be triggered.
 Any earnings growth will not be counted toward the $150; the full $150 must be actual contributions.